Root involutions, real forms and diagrams: Involutions of

 \subsection{Classification of involutions}

-We use the classification of subsets of strongly orthogonal roots and of special involutions of \S\ref{s2.4} to describe the involutions of irreducible root systems.
+We use the classification of subsets of strongly orthogonal roots of \S\ref{s2.4} and of special involutions of \S\ref{S2.5} to describe the involutions of irreducible root systems.
 For the notation, we refer to the description of irreducible root systems given therein.
+We have: \begin{thm} The involutions $\stt{\in}\Ib(\Rad)$ of irreducible root systems are, modulo equivalence,